Skip to Main Content

 Syria Betrayed

 The suffering of Syrian civilians, caught between the government's barrel bombs and chemical weapons and religious fanatics' beheadings and mass killings, shocked the world.
 Yet despite international law and political commitments proclaiming a responsibility to protect civilians from mass atrocities, world actors stood aside as Syria burned.
-Alex J. Bellamy provides a forensic account of the world's failure to protect Syrian civilians from mass atrocities.

 Book cover